Grievance (SAAO-II and other EHRA) Policy #614

 UNIVERSITY OF NORTH CAROLINA SCHOOL OF THE ARTS

-Grievance (SAAO-II & Other EPA) Procedures
+Grievance (SAAO-II & Other EHRA) Procedures

-A. The covered employee must file a notice of appeal with the chair of the EPA Non-Faculty Appeals Committee (the “committee”) within 30 days of the incident giving rise to the incident and the employee has been unable to seek redress through informal means.
+A. The covered employee must file a notice of appeal with the chair of the EHRA Non-Faculty Appeals Committee (the “committee”) within 30 days of the incident giving rise to the incident and the employee has been unable to seek redress through informal means.

 B. The notice of appeal shall explain the circumstance that led to and justify the grievance, but may not exceed four pages in length except under exceptional circumstance.